At Home in the Montessori Children’s House

 (Formerly Titled "Directing the Montessori Children’s House")

 Taken together, the three volumes of "At Home in the Montessori Children’s House" provide comprehensive and practical insights into all the workings of the Montessori primary classroom.
-With simple language and expressive images, each book presents important ideas, strategies and reflections for Montessori guides and admirers of the Montessori philosophy.

 Establishing a Child-Centered Community

 1st Edition Published 2012 – Titled "Directing the Montessori Children’s House" – Spiral bound, 115 pages

 2nd Edition Published 2019 – Spiral bound, 115 pages with a new title and updated, additional content

 Not all primary guides are sufficiently supported in their early years of teaching.
 What becomes of a directress who begins her career in a less than ideal, or even a poor, Montessori situation?
 While some talented guides manage to work through difficult situations and produce wonderful, normalized classrooms, many others become bewildered, frustrated and disenchanted.
 If a newly-trained teacher has not had the opportunity to observe or work with an experienced directress and a group of normalized students for a sufficient length of time, she may decide that a successful Montessori classroom is simply a myth.
 It was this realization that motivated me to write this book.

 This book is pure gold for new teachers and a wonderful refresher for experienced teachers.
 Written by Mary Flewelling-Pinchen, a long time Montessorian, it covers all aspects of starting a Montessori class, including setting up the environment, orientation, normalization, classroom management, discipline and more.
 This book reminds us that every September is a new beginning, a chance to create beauty and order in the lives of our children.
 The tone is positive and optimistic.